 Application materials like personal statements, resumes, and cover letters are an integral part of packaging your experience, academics, and interests in a meaningful way.
-Here are some tips for telling your story for programs at UW and beyond!
+The UW Career and Internship Center is a great resource to support you through the brainstorming, writing, and completion processes of your application materials.
+Here are some additional tips for telling your story for programs at UW and beyond!

 Since most majors at the UW require an application, many students are required to turn in personal statement essays and/or short answer responses to get into their major.
 For example, every application for the College of Engineering requires a short answer question that asks them to share the unique perspective that they can bring to the engineering classroom.

-Applications aren't restricted to UW though - they are required for scholarship essays, internships, and jobs!
-That being said, here's an overview about how to organize an application like this:
+Applications are not restricted to UW though — they are required for scholarship essays, internships, and jobs!
+That being said, here is an overview about how to organize an application like this:

 The application is also a place to describe motivations and provide insight about the perspective you'll bring to the program, which could be related to your academic interests, identity, or past research/internship experience!